merwanguerrib/merwanguerrib/README.md

 ## Summary 💡

-A highly motivated JavaScript developer with 3 years of experience in building web applications and a digital marketing background as foundations.
-Able to work independently but prefers to be part of a team that delivers high-quality, scalable solutions.
+A highly motivated JavaScript developer with 3 years of experience in building web applications and a digital marketing and product vision background.
+Able to work independently but prefers to be part of a team that delivers high-quality and scalable solutions.

 ## Skills 🦾